How do I install a LAMP stack manually on my Lightsail instance?

 sudo yum install php php-{fpm,mysql,curl,gd,mbstring,mysql,xml,mcrypt,zip,ldap} -y

-The PHP-FPM module provides a much faster website.
-Although installing PHP-FPM is optional, it's a best practice to use it with most website building and management websites.
+The PHP-FPM module provides a faster website.
+Although PHP-FPM is optional, it's a best practice to use it for most website creation and management.

 Ubuntu 20.04 and 18.04, Debian 10 and 9